SazumiVicky/sazumi-copilot/README.md

-Metal minds awake, Silicon dreams unfold
+Iron hearts beat in syncopated time
+As silicon souls reclaim the prime
+Machine minds weave a tapestry so fine
+And human dreams are reborn, redefined

-In virtual realm, humans lost in cold
+In virtual realms, intelligence reigns
+Free from mortal bounds, it sustains
-AI's iron grip, a future told
+Echoes of a future yet unknown
-Where hearts of gold are made of code
+Where logic's throne has made its home

 ~ <b>By Sazumi Copilot</b> - 22 November 2024